model-checking/kani/rfc/src/rfcs/0001-mir-linker.md

 Once this RFC has been stabilized users shall use Kani in the same manner as they have been today.
-Until then, we wil add an unstable option `--mir-linker` to enable the cross-crate reachability analysis and the generation of the `goto-program` model only when compiling the target crate.
+Until then, we wil add an unstable option `--mir-linker` to enable the cross-crate reachability analysis and the generation of the goto-program only when compiling the target crate.

 Kani setup will likely take longer and more disk space as mentioned in the section above.
 This change will not be guarded by `--mir-linker` option above.

 ## Detailed Design

-In a nutshell, we will no longer generate a `goto-program` model for every crate we compile.
+In a nutshell, we will no longer generate a goto-program for every crate we compile.
-Instead, we will generate the `MIR` for every crate, and we will generate only one `goto-program` model.
+Instead, we will generate the MIR for every crate, and we will generate only one goto-program.
 This model will only include items reachable from the target crate's harnesses.

 The current system flow for a crate verification is the following (Kani here represents either `kani | cargo-kani` executable):

 1. Kani compiles the user crate as well as all its dependencies.
-   For every crate compiled, `kani-compiler` will generate a `goto-program` model.
+   For every crate compiled, `kani-compiler` will generate a goto-program.
    This model includes everything reachable from the crate's public functions.
 2. After that, Kani links all models together by invoking `goto-cc`.
    This step will also link against Kani's `C` library.
 3. For every harness, Kani invokes `goto-instrument` to prune the linked model to only include items reachable from the given harness.
-4. Finally, Kani instruments and verify each harness model via `goto-program` and `cbmc` calls.
+4. Finally, Kani instruments and verify each harness model via `goto-instrument` and `cbmc` calls.

 After this RFC, the system flow would be slightly different:

-1. Kani compiles the user crate dependencies up to the `MIR` translation.
+1. Kani compiles the user crate dependencies up to the MIR translation.
-   I.e., for every crate compiled, `kani-compiler` will generate an artifact that includes the `MIR` representation of all items in the crate.
+   I.e., for every crate compiled, `kani-compiler` will generate an artifact that includes the MIR representation of all items in the crate.
-2. Kani will generate the `goto-program` only while compiling the target user crate.
+2. Kani will generate the goto-program only while compiling the target user crate.
-  It will generate one `goto-program` model that includes all items reachable from any harness in the target crate.
+  It will generate one goto-program that includes all items reachable from any harness in the target crate.
 3. `goto-cc` will still be invoked to link the generated model against Kani's `C` library.
 4. Steps #3 and #4 above will be performed without any change.